 Instructors can also receieve oral feedback from the students as a group (as opposed to individual feedback).
 To ensure anonymity and allow students to speak freely, instructors leave the class for 10-15 minutes.
 In large classes, students should split into groups of no more than 20.
 Each group selects a facilitator and a reporter and discusses constructive suggestions for the instructors (and TAs where applicable) to improve the course.
 The reporter records the feedback and reports to the instructor immediately after class.
 We recommend that instructors agree on some guidelines with the students beforehand.

-- The focus should be on areas where instructors are still able to make changes.
-Questions pertaining to future course offerings should be reserved for end-of-course evaluations (Mercury) because students need to see that their feedback has an actual impact on the course.
+- The focus should be on areas where you are still able and willing to make changes.
+Questions pertaining to future course offerings should be reserved for Mercury end-of-course evaluations.

 - Mid-course evaluations should not be long and complicated.
-We recommend three to four open-ended questions that address different areas of the course (e.g., content, presentation, learning environment/atmosphere) might be adequate for gathering meaningful feedback.
+Three to four questions that address different facets of the course (e.g., content, presentation, learning environment/atmosphere) might be adequate for gathering meaningful feedback.

 Analyze and reflect